0xethll/shieldkit/packages/react/README.md

-# @z-payment/react
+# @shieldkit/react

-React hooks and providers for Z-Payment - Easy integration of confidential token operations in React applications.
+React hooks and providers for ShieldKit - Easy integration of confidential token operations in React applications.

 ## Features